-1. It allows for faster development of etch-resistant coatings.
-As many as 20 iterations per year of formulate/ test/reformulate vs. current 1 iteration per year, as dictated by natural Jacksonville exposures.

-2. The relatively pristine condition of specimens tested in the lab allows for the use of digital evaluation of etches.
-The Jacksonville panels cannot practically use this technique due to scratches, dirt, etc.

-3. It is expected that this BASF Accelerated Acid Etch Test can be used to simulate other acid rain environments, where the rain chemistry differs from Jacksonville.

-4. The new procedure allows the possibility of consistent monitoring of assembly plant systems for etch as an "early warning system."

-5. Ultimately, because of the new BASF Accelerated Acid Etch Test procedure, there should be fewer acid etch failures in service
+- 1. It allows for faster development of etch-resistant coatings.
+As many as 20 iterations per year of formulate/test/reformulate vs. current one iteration per year, as dictated by natural Jacksonville exposures. - 2.
+The relatively pristine condition of specimens tested in the lab allows for the use of digital evaluation of etches.
+The Jacksonville panels cannot practically use this technique due to scratches, dirt, etc. - 3.
+It is expected that this BASF Accelerated Acid Etch Test can be used to simulate other acid rain environments, where the rain chemistry differs from Jacksonville. - 4.
+The new procedure allows the possibility of consistent monitoring of assembly plant systems for etch as an "early warning system." - 5.
+Ultimately, because of the new test procedure, there should be fewer acid etch failures in service.

-Acknowledgements
+End Notes

+- For a full comparison of the two different approaches to xenon arc chamber construction, see Brennan et al, 2003. - For a definition of an Uninsulated Black Panel Thermometer, see ASTM G 151.

+Acknowledgments